Permit Sales/Citation Payments

-- * Please note that the Civic Center Parking lots are included on the list below and will be part of the snow removal phases to assure these lots get cleaned properly.
+- *Please note: The Civic Center Parking lots included on the list below will be part of the snow removal phases to assure these lots get cleaned properly.
 During these phases the shuttle bus will be scheduled to provide extended service to facilitate vehicle moves.
 Resident students may park in any open lot on campus during Phase 2 but will need to have their car returned by 7:30AM the next day to their approved lots.
 Students will not be allowed to park in the following lots during Phase II: Miller Lot, Sanders Lot, and Highland Ave.

 Phase I: North 2 Lot/Clinton Street, Green Street Lot 1, Ross Street, McKay Front, McKay C (rear), Herlihy Lot, Lower Weston, Upper Weston, Sanders Lot, Miller Lot, Town House South, Lower Cedar, Conlon Rear, Highland Ave., Service Center, Congress, North 4, McKay Rear, *Civic Center- Lower

-Phase II: North 1, Green Street 2, Upper Cedar, Lower Cedar, South Cedar, McKay Lower, McKay Rear, North 4, *Civic Center- Upper Lot.
+Phase II: North 1, Green Street 2, Upper Cedar, Lower Cedar, South Cedar, McKay Front, McKay Lower, McKay Rear, North 4, *Civic Center- Upper Lot, Ross Street, Upper Lot.